🔑 Key Takeaways

 But here's the thing most articles skip: sermorelin doesn't behave identically in men and women.
 The hormonal environment is different.
 Estrogen, testosterone, age-related decline patterns, body composition goals — all of it shapes how you respond, what dose you need, and which benefits show up first.

 This guide breaks it down by gender — what to expect, what to watch for, and how to use sermorelin effectively at any age.
+For the complete dosing breakdown, see our sermorelin dosage guide.

 How Sermorelin Works (Quick Recap)